danielfct/master-thesis/usmanager/README.md

+# μsManager

-# Manager on a Dynamic Microservice Management System #
+Manager on a Dynamic Microservice Management System

-dmanager is a system to dynamically manage microservices, both at the cloud and the edge.
+μsManager is a system to dynamically manage microservices, both at the cloud and the edge.
 Takes into account multiple metrics, such as device cpu and ram usage, user requests, microservice dependencies and location to decide where to place microservices.
-This is a project developed in the context of MIEI master thesis at [FCT-UNL](https://www.fct.unl.pt/).
+This is a project developed in the context of several MIEI master thesis at [FCT-UNL](https://www.fct.unl.pt/).

-# Project Layout #
+### Organização do projeto

 - docker-images
   - [docker-alpine](docker-images/docker-alpine)